Our Mission and Core Values

-We focus on spreading the word about compassionate living.
+We focus on spreading the word about compassionate living and believe that positive change comes about from connection, communication, and education.
 From helping people transition to a plant-based diet to publicizing the abuse of animals in laboratories to educating the public about the exploitation of animals used in entertainment, ARC’s unique and innovative education and outreach programs reach thousands of people every year.

-ARC has remained a grass-roots group because we believe that real and lasting change for animals will happen and needs to happen at the grass-roots level; that is, it's going to take a critical mass of people at the local level to reach a tipping point in our culture's treatment of animals, not policies created and enforced by people higher up in traditional power structures.
+ARC has remained a grass-roots group because we believe that real and lasting change for animals will happen at the grass-roots level; that is, it's going to take a critical mass of people at the local level to reach a tipping point in our culture's treatment of animals, not policies created and enforced by people higher up in traditional power structures.
 We believe our members and volunteers are the animals' real heroes and the people who will move our society toward justice for all species.

 Board of Directors and Staff

 Angie became vegan at age 30 after realizing that she was not living according to her own values of compassion for all animals; human and non-human alike.
-She is a licensed Attorney who fosters dogs through a local animal rescue and has experience working and volunteering in various non-profit organizations.
-Angie has a natural resources and environmental background and views veganism as a way to live compassionatly towards all animals and reduce negative impacts on the planet we all share.
+She is a licensed Attorney who fosters dogs through a local animal rescue and has experience volunteering in various non-profit organizations.
+Angie has a natural resources and environmental background and views veganism as a way to live compassionately towards all animals and reduce negative impacts on the planet we all share.

 Charlotte Cozzetto – President